Last Updated: February 2024

 What is WooCommerce?

 - WooCommerce is an open-source eCommerce plugin built for WordPress.
 WooCommerce includes many useful features such as order tracking, customer engagement, delivery status updates, inventory management, and more.

-- Aside from being completely free, one of the advantages of open source is that you have access to the source code, which allows you to fully customize your store exactly how you want it.
+- Aside from being completely free, one of the advantages of open source is that you have access to the source code, allowing you to fully customize your store exactly how you want it.

 - It is extremely adaptable, but it is not as user-friendly for beginners.

-Your choice between Shopify vs WordPress is largely determined by your skill level, the amount of support you require, and your specific business needs.
+Your choice between WooCommerce vs Shopify is largely determined by your skill level, the amount of support you require, and your specific business needs.